-A person admitted to practice in Alaska is subject to the disciplinary authority of this state, regardless of where the conduct occurs, and even though the person may be subject to the disciplinary authority of another jurisdiction for the same conduct.
-A person who, although not admitted to practice law in Alaska, is permitted to practice law pursuant to court rule or order is subject to the disciplinary authority of this state to the same extent as if the person were admitted to practice in Alaska.
+A lawyer person admitted to practice in this jurisdiction Alaska is subject to the disciplinary authority of this jurisdiction although engaged in practice elsewhere state, regardless of where the conduct occurs, and even though the person may be subject to the disciplinary authority of another jurisdiction for the same conduct.
+A person who, although not admitted to practice law in this jurisdiction Alaska, engages in the is permitted to practice of law pursuant to court rule or order is subject to the disciplinary authority of this jurisdiction state to the same extent as if the person were admitted to practice in Alaska.